StockNews.com Begins Coverage on International Tower Hill Mines (NYSEAMERICAN:THM)

-StockNews.com initiated coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) in a research report sent to investors on Friday morning.
+StockNews.com assumed coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) in a research report released on Saturday.
 The brokerage issued a sell rating on the mining company’s stock.

 Institutional Trading of International Tower Hill Mines

 A hedge fund recently raised its stake in International Tower Hill Mines stock.
-Virtu Financial LLC boosted its stake in shares of International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) by 314.9% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 61,808 shares of the mining company’s stock after purchasing an additional 46,910 shares during the quarter.
-Virtu Financial LLC’s holdings in International Tower Hill Mines were worth $26,000 at the end of the most recent quarter.
-55.34% of the stock is currently owned by institutional investors.
+Renaissance Technologies LLC raised its holdings in International Tower Hill Mines Ltd. (NYSEAMERICAN:THM – Get Rating) (TSE:ITH) by 187.3% during the first quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 215,462 shares of the mining company’s stock after buying an additional 140,462 shares during the quarter.
+Renaissance Technologies LLC owned 0.11% of International Tower Hill Mines worth $211,000 at the end of the most recent quarter.
+Institutional investors own 55.34% of the company’s stock.

 International Tower Hill Mines Ltd. is a mineral exploration company, which engages in the acquisition and exploration of mineral properties.
 It holds the right to acquire interest in an advanced stage exploration project in Alaska, known as the Livengood Gold Project.
 The company was founded by Jeffrey A.